Executive Board

 Bob lives in Berkshire with his partner, Lisa, and their two children who were adopted through PACT.

-Rene Baron – Lead trustee for safeguarding
+Rene Baron – Lead Trustee for Safeguarding

 Rene is an experienced practitioner who has had the privilege of working within a multitude of roles during her 26 years as qualified social worker.
 Registered with Social Work England, she has worked in front line roles and management as well as holding positions such as Child Protection Chair, Independent Reviewing Officer and Local Authority Designated Officer (LADO).